-- Let your teen know you’ll get back to her if you don’t know the answer right away.
+- Let your teen know you’ll get back to them if you don’t know the answer right away.

 - Ask for permission before sharing any personal stories or advice.

-Your children do notice what you do, even though they probably won’t acknowledge it.
+Our children do notice what we do, even though they probably won’t acknowledge it.
 That’s why it’s so important to be a good role model for your teen.

 - Demonstrate healthy habits, such as getting enough sleep, eating right and creating downtime for yourself.

 - Show and share the ways that you handle failure, anger and other emotions.
 How do you react when things don’t go your way?

-- Show that you have different interests and activities to help her understand the importance of not having her sense of identity completely wrapped up in one thing, like a sport, perfect grades or a relationship.
+- Show that you have different interests and activities to help them understand the importance of not having their sense of identity completely wrapped up in one thing, like a sport, perfect grades or a relationship.

-You’ll also have more influence if you can build family time into her day.
+You’ll also have more influence if you can build family time into you the day.
 Baumstein says that this time together should feel authentic.
 “It’s about doing what works for your family.”
-It should be time when your teen can share her day, hear about yours, and talk openly without any judgment or pressure.
+It should be time when your teen can share about their day, hear about yours, and talk openly without any judgment or pressure.